 The Haier 4kg Sensor Vented Dryer is a practical option for individuals.
 With its sensor drying feature and reverse tumble action, this dryer ensures efficient and gentle drying while reducing clothes tangling.
 The sensor drying feature of the Haier dryer is a notable attribute, as it prevents over-drying and under-drying of your clothes.
 This technology helps maintain the quality and longevity of your garments while optimising energy efficiency.

 Haier's dryer has front and rear venting options, which offer flexibility when installing the device.
 The ability to connect a hose lets you direct moisture out of your home, enhancing ventilation and reducing humidity.
-This sets it apart from the Kogan Tumble Dryer, which lacks rear venting options.
+This distinguishes it from the Kogan Tumble Dryer, which lacks rear venting options.
 Haier's Sensor dryer also offers nine drying options and includes the handy Anti-Crease function to minimise the need for ironing.

 Pros